Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/Commands.md

 - The owner can read, write and execute the file (first 3 letters)
 - The owner group can read, write and execute the file (the 3 letters in the middle)
 - Anyone can read, write and execute the file (last 3 letters)
+- The letter “R” has the value of 4.
+The letter “W” has the value of 2.
+The letter “X” has the value of 1

 Now, let’s change these privileges.
 I want just for the owner and group owner to be able to edit the file.